clivetong/Talks/Build2025/README.md

 ```

 - Toub's explanation of the SyncObj
-- TaskCompletionSource to let things blocks without allocating Kernel objects if not needed
+- TaskCompletionSource to let things blocks allocating Kernel objects only if not needed

 ---